tari/83pa28d/lesson/day03.md

 of machine code generated.

 The location counter's value can be used in programs.
-It is represented by $ or *, $ being preferred, mainly because not very many people know about * :D.
+It is represented by $ or \*, $ being preferred, mainly because not very many people know about \* :D.
-TASM doesn't have any problem with the location counter confliciting with hexadecimalitude, in case you were wondering.
+TASM doesn't have any problem with the location counter conflicting with hexadecimalitude, in case you were wondering.

 ## Literal Constants